 In this post I'll review the main features to look for when purchasing a transmitter.
 I'll also describe my approach to designing a setup, with particular emphasis on ergonomics.

-In my experience there are three main goals for a great F3F setup:
+In my experience there are three main requirements for a great F3F setup:

-• The transmitter must have all the mixing required
+- The transmitter must offer all the necessary mixers

 F3F is pretty demanding in terms of mixing.
 I will define a 'mixer' in this context to mean a single interaction between a stick and a pair of control surfaces.